microsoft/component-detection/docs/detectors/go.md

 - Go v1.11+.

-Go detection is performed by parsing output from executing `go mod graph`.
 Full dependency graph generation is supported if Go v1.11+ is present on the build agent.
 If no Go v1.11+ is present, fallback detection strategy is performed.

+Go detection is performed by parsing output from executing [go list -m -json all](1).
+To generate the graph, the command [go mod graph](2) is executed, this only adds edges between the components that were already registered by `go list`.

 As we validate this opt-in behavior, we will eventually graduate it to the default detection strategy.